The Cinema Effect

 He begins with a discussion of "pioneer cinema," focusing on the contributions of French cinematic pioneers in the late nineteenth and early twentieth centuries.
 He then examines the sound cinema of the 1930s, examining film effects in works by Eisenstein, Jean Renoir, and Hollywood's RKO studio.
 Finally he considers what he calls "post cinema," examining the postwar development of the "spatialization" of time through slow motion, freeze-frame, and steadi-cam techniques.
 Students of film will find Cubitt's analyses of noncanonical films like Sam Peckinpah's Pat Garrett and Billy the Kid as enlightening as his fresh takes on such classics as Renoir's Rules of the Game.

-—Margaret Morse, Professor of Film and Digital Media, University of California, Santa Cruz
+Department of Film, Television, and Digital Media, University of California, Los Angeles

 Readers will be fascinated by Sean Cubitt's novel study of the radical instability of the moving image.
 In his urgently philosophical reflection on cinematic form Cubitt ponders the history of cinema as read from the age of the digital image.
 In this invigorating and polemical text Cubitt traces the sublime tensions of vector and pixel as they crosscut from cinema's earliest experiments with duration to its current obsession with CGI.
 The Cinema Effect positions the communicative as the primal ground of cinematic relations in contrast to our cultural bondage to the media commodity.

 Director of Graduate Studies in Film and Video, Cornell University